1% supplemental retirement plan

 You may continue to submit requests for reimbursement for expenses incurred during the time you were receiving a paycheck and contributing to a flexible spending account.
 Upon your return to work, your payroll deduction is automatically recalculated based on your annual election and the number of remaining pay periods.

 Deduction amounts may only be changed if due to and consistent with an eligible family status change.
-If you return from medical leave in the following payroll year, you will be given the right to enroll in the program within 30 days of the date of return by completing the flexible spending account mid-year change form (DOC).
+If you return from medical leave in the following payroll year, you can enroll in the program within 30 days of the date of return by completing the flexible spending account mid-year change form (DOC).

 Once placed on medical leave, you do not accrue paid leave (sick leave and vacation or PTO).